Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 Bookcase⭐⭐⭐Simple metal frame or white

-Floating Shelves⭐⭐⭐⭐⭐Perfect for minimalist look
+Floating Shelves⭐⭐⭐⭐⭐Perfect for a minimalist look

 Magazine Rack⭐⭐⭐Metal or simple wood